Low Carb Orange and Almond Cake

 Whole Oranges Do Not Cause This Recipe To Be Bitter

 Adding whole oranges, pips and all, in this recipe won’t make the cake taste bitter at all.
 Baking with whole oranges in this type of cake is actually extremely common.
 Some of the most popular and best tasting orange and almond cakes in the world, are made using boiled oranges.
 Avoid using thick skinned oranges in this recipe as they have more pith in them.
 Generally if you use old oranges, the skin tends to be thin anyway, so it is never an issue.
+If your batter tastes bitter then you haven’t used enough sweetener.

 Adding The Syrup